Securing the things you connect to the internet

-As home automation enthusiasts rush to connect digital devices — a video doorbell, a wireless home security kit, a set of Wi-Fi lightbulbs — they are helping build a new ecosystem of convenience, safety and efficiency.
+AS HOME AUTOMATION ENTHUSIASTS RUSH to connect digital devices — a video doorbell, a wireless home security kit, a set of Wi-Fi lightbulbs — they are helping build a new ecosystem of convenience, safety and efficiency.
 That ecosystem is the Internet of Things (IoT), the burgeoning global network of connected “smart” devices.
-Within five years, the Internet of Things may comprise more than 41 billion internet-connected objects.1
+By 2030, the IoT may comprise more than 29 billion internet-connected objects.1

 For consumers, these devices already have elevated household conveniences and services to futuristic heights.
 Think sensor-based home-monitoring and communications systems, energy-efficient automated appliances, always-on virtual assistants and self-driving automobiles.

 Each device connected to a network, however, is also an endpoint that criminals can exploit.
-And research shows they are doing just that: One study found that 29% of businesses experienced a data breach caused by an unsecured IoT device in 2019 — a number that has doubled since 2017.2
+And research shows they are doing just that: One 2022 survey found that 45% of companies had experienced a data breach caused by an unsecured mobile or IoT device in the past 12 months, up 22% from the previous year.2

 But the problems are not just a function of cyber criminals and insecure devices.
-Many consumers don’t take responsibility for device security and unwittingly open themselves to compromise.
+Many consumers don’t prioritize device security due to a lack of understanding of how risky an insecure device can truly be, and unwittingly open themselves to compromise.

 Some devices, like Wi-Fi videocams and car navigation systems, have been subject to highly publicized hacks.
 But the full spectrum of potential vulnerabilities doesn’t always make the news.

-Smart devices may collect data about your personal life, dwelling, habits or financial accounts.
-This may refine their performance and make them easier to use, but if the devices remain in public access mode, all this information may end up on the internet, where advertisers may harvest it to expand your consumer profile.
-This may result in an increase in unwanted pop-up ads as you browse the internet.
+Smart devices may collect data about your personal life, dwelling, habits or financial accounts, helping refine their performance and making them easier to use.
+But if the devices remain in public access mode, all this information may end up on the internet, where advertisers can harvest it to expand your consumer profile.
+This often results in an increase in unwanted pop-up ads as you browse the internet.

 The risks associated with revealing personal information online demonstrate why it’s important to review any device’s security capabilities.
 Find out what data is collected, how it is protected and what sharing lists are selected.
 Explore the product’s security and privacy settings to find out what data-generating features can — and should — be switched off.
 Also review the IoT device’s privacy settings to make sure you are not unintentionally sending device information to unintended locations, such as your social media accounts.